aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

  Getting Started
 ================

-This guide explains how you can prepare your environment and test out the default pipeline using either TensorFlow or Pytorch.
+This guide explains how you can prepare your environment and test out the default pipeline using either TensorFlow or PyTorch.

-It is highly recommended to create a new conda environment as instructed below.
-Installing PeekingDuck dependencies into existing conda environments may cause unexpected behaviors.
+It is highly recommended to create a new conda environment as instructed below, to avoid package conflicts and unexpected behaviors when running from an existing conda environment.

 Install PeekingDuck Training Pipeline
 -------------------------------------